Tyler B. Evans

 Principal Investigator

-Dr. Evans brings decades of clinical, executive, and global health leadership experience.
-He previously served as CEO/CMO of Curative Medical Associates, where he helped oversee the administration of more than 2 million COVID-19 vaccine doses across 10 states with a strong emphasis on equity.
-Prior to that, he was Deputy Public Health Officer and Chief of the COVID-19 Vaccination Branch for Marin County, California, and was tapped to serve as the first Chief Medical Officer for New York City’s Office of Emergency Management during the initial COVID-19 surge in 2020.
+Dr. Evans previously served as CEO/CMO of Curative Medical Associates, leading nationwide COVID-19 vaccination campaigns that administered more than two million doses across 10 states, prioritizing equitable access.
+He has also held key public health leadership roles during the pandemic, including Deputy Public Health Officer and Chief of the COVID-19 Vaccination Branch at Marin County Health and Human Services, and as New York City’s first Chief Medical Officer for the Office of Emergency Management during the city’s initial COVID-19 surge in 2020.

 Education